jamesoddy8/CV/README.md

 Through working in public relations, marketing and sales, I have been able to develop and refine both my verbal and written communication skills.
 Dealing with clients, journalists, collegues and memebrs of the public on a daily basis has taught me the value of good communication.

-#### Analytical
+#### Team Player

-Through my studies in Geography I have been able to analyse and find solutions to problems, this was demonstrated in my end of year thesis for my masters where I analysed air pollution on the underground and discussed how best to solve this issue.
+Working in teams

 #### Adaptability

-- Experience working under tight time frames remotely during the Covid-19 pandemic
+Experience working under tight time frames remotely during the Covid-19 pandemic

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+#### Active Learner

+I

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)